Elastic Pricing FAQ

 - Annual subscription: When your free trial expires, contact us to sign up for your annual term (and get a discount).
 You can also obtain a multiyear subscription to save even more.
+New annual subscriptions are billed using the prepaid consumption model.
 To learn more, please contact us.

 Google Cloud customers can provision Elasticsearch Service's Standard, Gold, and Platinum monthly and annual subscriptions through the Google Cloud Marketplace.
 Elastic will show up as a line item on your consolidated monthly bill.
 Best of all, your investment in Elastic counts toward your committed spending agreement with Google Cloud.

 Is Elasticsearch Service on Elastic Cloud available for purchase via the Azure Marketplace?